steveee27/TRISTEP/README.md

 Why am I getting an error when trying to run my Streamlit app?

 Your issue is most likely happening because Streamlit needs to be rebooted regularly.
-Sometimes the app runs out of memory or goes into sleep mode after being idle for a while.
+This can happen when the app runs out of memory or goes into sleep mode after being idle for a while, especially since we are not using the premium version.
 For assistance with rebooting, feel free to contact TriStep Company via email at TriStepcompany@gmail.com or through WhatsApp at 085106378743.

 ## Contributors
 1. [Steve Marcello Liem](https://github.com/steveee27)